Universities New Zealand is the peak body for New Zealand's eight universities.

 We ensure universities deliver high-quality education through robust quality assurance systems; we co-ordinate international education policy; provide sector coordination, inform and influence decision-making, and administer scholarships.

 We are a statutory body.
-Under the Education Amendment Act 1990, we have statutory authority for the quality assurance of academic programmes delivered in New Zealand’s universities, and administering scholarships.
+Under the Education and Training Act 2020, we have statutory authority for the quality assurance of academic programmes delivered in New Zealand’s universities, and administering scholarships.

 Universities New Zealand is supported by a small team led by the Chief Executive, Chris Whelan, who is responsible to the Chair and Vice-Chancellors.
 A team of Portfolio Managers drive work programmes focusing on key sector issues.
 The work programme is informed by a network of specialist committees and advisory groups, made up of representatives from each university.

 We are funded by New Zealand’s eight universities.